ClementNerma/Rave/docs/master.md

 * `%mod` for `%` ;
 * `%pow` for `**`

+Types implementing all these overloads are `ComputableWith<X, Y>` types, where `X` is the type of the argument used in these overloads and `Y` the return type.
+Types that are computable with themselves and return instances of themselves in all these overloads are `Computable`.

 ### Comparison overloads

 As for arithmetic operators, comparison operators can be overloaded in classes.